 Vo carried his experience with him to the United States.
 Many other Vietnamese immigrants from around the country turned to Vo for food and business management advice.
 At this point, he was already fluent in his passion and shared it with those around him.
 He taught people how to utilize their resources to recreate a piece of Vietnamese culture in a foreign land.
 He helped people recognize their own capabilities when it came to skills they grew up with and relied on to get them through adaption to a new culture.
 He facilitated the growth of Vietnamese businesses and communities throughout the country.
 In 1982, he opened the very first Ba Le bakery in San Jose, California.
 With the success he had in the west, Vo saw much opportunity to expand to other cities.
 In 1988, he opened a second Ba Le in the great city Chicago which now serves as its main headquarters.

 It has been over 40 years since Vo’s arrival in the United States and today, Ba Le's legacy has been passed on to his youngest daughter Thuy.
 As the new heir to her father's creation, Thuy has taken it upon herself to honor the tradition and name that her father proudly originated.
-The Ba Le name is often imitated but can never be duplicated.
+The Ba Le name is often imitated but never be replicated.